Austin Slater Player Props: Giants vs. Red Sox

 Red Sox Pitching Rankings

+- The 8.8 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 13th in MLB.

-- The Red Sox have a 4.26 team ERA that ranks 17th among all league pitching staffs.
+- The Red Sox have the 17th-ranked team ERA across all MLB pitching staffs (4.25).

-- Red Sox pitchers combine to rank 23rd in baseball in home runs allowed (130 total, 1.3 per game).
+- Red Sox pitchers combine to rank 23rd in baseball in home runs surrendered (131 total, 1.3 per game).

-- Paxton makes the start for the Red Sox, his 13th of the season.
-He is 6-2 with a 3.46 ERA and 75 strikeouts in 65 2/3 innings pitched.
+- Bernardino gets the start for the Red Sox, his fifth of the season.
+He is 1-0 with a 2.31 ERA and 39 strikeouts through 35 2/3 innings pitched.

-- In his most recent appearance on Saturday against the New York Mets, the left-hander threw six innings, giving up two earned runs while surrendering three hits.
+- His last appearance was in relief on Saturday when the left-hander tossed a scoreless third of an inning against the San Francisco Giants without allowing a hit.

-- The 34-year-old has a 3.46 ERA and 10.4 strikeouts per nine innings in 12 games this season, while giving up a batting average of .198 to his opponents.
+- In 31 games this season, the 31-year-old has amassed a 2.31 ERA and 10 strikeouts per nine innings, while allowing a batting average of .214 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.